 - Occupational Health manages employment accommodations for University of Waterloo employees, including Teaching Assistants.
 If you require an accommodation for your work, please contact Occupational Health.

-- Further information is available through the Workplace Accommodation Guidelines.
+- Further information is available through the Accommodation Guidelines for University of Waterloo Employees.

 - The Student Success Office offers a variety of programming and resources for students, including academic development and resources for international students.
 Familiarize yourself with the resources available so you can suggest relevant resources to help your students succeed.

 - Waterloo LEARN Help provides guidance for using our learning management system, Waterloo LEARN.
 If you can't find the answer you need in their support resources, you can contact firstname.lastname@example.org to gain technical support with your LEARN issue.